espressomd/espresso/doc/sphinx/advanced_methods.rst

 boundaries and MD particles, not between MD particles and MD particles.
 To get complete electrostatic interactions a particles Coulomb method like Ewald or P3M has to be activated too.

+The fluctuation of the EK species can be turned on by the flag ``fluctuations``.
+This adds a white-noise term to the fluxes.
+The amplitude of this noise term can be controlled by ``fluctuation_amplitude``.
+To circumvent that these fluctuations lead to negative densities, they are modified by a smoothed Heaviside function, which decreases the magnitude of the flactuation for densities close to 0.
+By default the fluctuations are turned off.

 .. _Diffusive Species: